What is the benefit of a Play-Based Early Learning?

 Children do NOT need to have these skills before entering school, but many parents want their children to have a head start and don’t believe that they will learn these skills without worksheets and directed activities.
 At 3 or 4 years old, children can begin to learn literacy and numeracy skills, however, the part of the brain required to read is not fully developed until closer to age 7.

-In a play-based preschool, we offer opportunities to learn these skills in a fun and imaginative way as we know children learn best through their play.
+In a play-based early learning, we offer opportunities to learn these skills in a fun and imaginative way as we know children learn best through their play.

 To begin learning about letters, we may offer some small loose parts and some cards with letters and short words on them.
 Another fun option is a sand bin with a paint brush or even using their fingers to draw letters.
 Both allow children to learn about and begin to write letters in a way that is still play.
 This is the start of developing their learning-to-read skills.